 While the mass production of headsets is making it easier for consumers to access VR content on the web, the increasing availability of open source libraries is making it easier and easier to create that content.

-Popular frameworks for creating VR content such as (opens in new tab), (opens in new tab), (opens in new tab) and (opens in new tab) mean that even novice developers can use to build VR experiences in very little time.
-To prove how easy it is to get started, Anjney Midha has prepared this 10 minute tutorial on (opens in new tab).
+Popular frameworks for creating VR content such as A-Frame, PlayCanvas, Sketchfab and Vizor mean that even novice developers can use to build VR experiences in very little time.
+To prove how easy it is to get started, Anjney Midha has prepared this 10 minute tutorial on how to build a Martian landscape in WebVR.

 05. It's where the money's heading

-Venture capitalists are voting with their wallets for VR right now, with a consortium called the Virtual Reality Venture Capital Alliance announcing (opens in new tab) in VR and augmented reality projects.
+Venture capitalists are voting with their wallets for VR right now, with a consortium called the Virtual Reality Venture Capital Alliance announcing $10 billion-worth of investment in VR and augmented reality projects.
 It's going to want to see some return on that capital, so don’t expect development of VR projects to peter out any time soon.

 Indeed, the VR/AR market is forecast to be worth a staggering $162 billion market by 2020.
 And this is not just wishful thinking, but a thoughtful, long-term view of the potential of something tech guru and entrepreneur Mark Pesce believes “can become the most important cultural advance since writing.
 That’s not an exaggeration .”